simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-10-02
+<br />**This image is owned by:**
+Ireneusz Nowak;
+Text: Natalia Lewandowska
+(SUNY Oswego)

+<br />**Title of the image:**  The Large Magellanic Cloud Galaxy
+<br />**Description for the image:**  It is the largest satellite galaxy of our home Milky Way Galaxy.
+If you live in the south, the Large Magellanic Cloud (LMC) is quite noticeable, spanning about 10 degrees across the night sky, which is 20 times larger than the full moon towards the southern constellation of the dolphinfish (Dorado).
+Being only about 160,000 light years away, many details of the LMC's structure can be seen, such as its central bar and its single spiral arm.
+The LMC harbors numerous stellar nurseries where new stars are being born, which appear in pink in the featured image.
+It is home to the Tarantula Nebula, the currently most active star forming region in the entire Local Group, a small collection of nearby galaxies dominated by the massive Andromeda and Milky Way galaxies.
+Studies of the LMC and the Small Magellanic Cloud (SMC) by Henrietta Swan Leavitt led to the discovery of the period-luminosity relationship of Cepheid variable stars that are used to measure distances across the nearby universe.
+Survey: Color Blindness and Astronomical Images
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/LMC_Nowak_2160.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).